 I already have Bupa health insurance.
 Is it worth me having a Bupa health cash plan as well?
 I already have Bupa health insurance.
 Is it worth me having a Bupa health cash plan as well?

-Our range of Bupa health cash plans can act as stand alone routine health expense cover or can compliment health insurance by providing cash back towards a variety of healthcare costs that might not be covered under traditional health insurance schemes.
-You will not be able to use a cash plan to claim for eligible treatments you have already claimed for on your health insurance.
+Our range of Bupa health cash plans can act as stand alone routine health expense cover or can complement health insurance by providing cash back towards a variety of healthcare costs that might not be covered under traditional health insurance policies.
+You won't be able to use a cash plan to claim for eligible treatments you've already claimed for on your health insurance.

-Bupa health cash plans provide cash back towards some everyday healthcare costs that you and for an additional premium, your family may incur, such as dental treatment fees and optical tests, prescription eyewear and many more.
+Bupa health cash plans provide cash back towards some everyday health expenses that you and your family may incur, such as dental treatment fees and optical tests, prescription eyewear and many more.

-No you will not require a medical to take out a health cash plan.
+No you won't require a medical to take out a health cash plan.

 Do I have to sign up for a minimum length of time?
 Do I have to sign up for a minimum length of time?

-No. You can cancel your membership for any reason within 21 days of receiving your membership letter, and as long as you haven’t made a claim we’ll refund any unused subscription for that year.
+No. You can cancel your health cash plan for any reason within 21 days of receiving your welcome letter, and as long as you haven’t made a claim we’ll refund any unused subscription for that year.

-You can end your membership or the membership of any of your dependants after this at any time by providing us with 30 days’ prior written notice to: Member Services Manager, Bupa Cash Plan, 1st Floor, Tower Court, Courtaulds Way, Coventry, CV6 5NX.
+You can end your membership or the membership of any of your dependants after this at any time by providing us with 30 days’ prior written notice to: Cancellations, Bupa Cash Plan, 1st Floor, Tower Court, Courtaulds Way, Coventry, CV6 5NX.